bamadesigner/show-me-the-admin/readme.txt

 3. Go to Settings > Show Me The Admin

 == Changelog ==

+= 1.2.1 =
+* This was released quickly after 1.2.0.
+Make sure you the read the changelog from 1.2.0.
+* Fixed bug from 1.2.0 that confused features if no one was logged in.

 = 1.2.0 =
 * NOTICE: I removed the plugin's PHP constants.
 Are now stored in main class if you were using the data.